cademirci/cademirci.github.io/_posts/2021-08-06-using-global-variables-in-java-threads.md

 title: Using Global Variables in Java Threads
 excerpt: >-
     I will take a look to this post if I need to a rare time like now that I need to write Java thread code.
 I hope it also be helpful for you.
-tags: [java, threads, general programming, non blocking systems]
+tags: [Java, threads, general programming, non blocking systems]
 category: Software
 ---